NIH-CARD/scOmicPipeline/README.md

 An example can be found in the example_run.sh file.
 The example can be run by simply specifying an input file.
-You may use the script as template to achieve similar results.
+You may use the script as a template to achieve similar results.
 ```
 bash example_run.sh data/my_data_file.h5ad
 ```